Lab 1 - Automated Tools

 Use the following static, dynamic and "hybrid" analysis tools at your own discretion.

-Tip: Rather than uploading the binary, and waiting for analysis, search by the MD5 hash of each binary
+Tip: Instead of uploading the binary and waiting for analysis, just search by the MD5 hash of each binary instead.
+All the files are well-known pieces of malware that have already been uploaded multiple times.

 Create a PDF document that provides the following information on each binary file in an easy-to-read format.
 (A table would be appropriate).
 Upload to the Lab 1 Assignment on Canvas when finished.